tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

 ## λ Basic Syntax

-Let's jump in and have a look at the basic lambda syntax.
+Let's take a look at the basic lambda syntax.

 A lambda is basically an anonymous block of functionality.
 It's a lot like using an anonymous class instance.
-For example, if we want to sort an array in Java, we can use the `Arrays.sort` method which takes an instance of a `Comparator`.
+For example, if we want to sort an array in Java, we can use the `Arrays.sort` method which takes an instance of the `Comparator` interface.

 It would look something like this.